PPM Logo

 POLICY SUMMARY

 The University of California Policies Applying to Campus Activities, Organizations, and Students (PACAOS) are a collection of University-wide policies relating to student life.
-PACAOS Section 100.00 specifically describes the University’s policy on student conduct and discipline.
-The UC San Diego Student Conduct Procedures serves as UC San Diego’s implementing regulations for PACAOS Section 100.00 and describe UC San Diego’s procedures and requirements for addressing non-academic student conduct incidents.
+PACAOS Section 100.00 describes the University’s policy on student conduct and discipline.
+PACAOS Appendix H describes the procedures for student conduct investigation and resolution, except as provided in PACAOS 100.00.
+The UC San Diego Student Conduct Procedures serves as UC San Diego’s implementing regulations for PACAOS Section 100.00 and Appendix H and describes UC San Diego’s procedures and requirements for addressing non-academic student conduct incidents.

 DEFINITIONS

-For the purpose of these Procedures, the definitions in PACAOS Section 14.00 and those listed in the section below apply:
+For the purpose of these Procedures, the definitions in PACAOS and those listed in the section below apply:

-A. Administrative Resolution means a meeting between an individual Respondent and a Student Conduct Officer to resolve alleged violations of the Standards of Conduct without a Student Conduct Review.
+A. Administrative Resolution meeting (ARM) means a meeting between an individual Respondent and a Student Conduct Officer to resolve alleged violations of the Standards of Conduct without a Student Conduct Review.

 C. Business Days means weekdays, and excludes weekends, University holidays, and days when the Chancellor has determined that the campus will be closed for business.